 - Hold a baccalaureate degree in nursing (BSN) from a regionally accredited university and a nationally accredited nursing program (ACEN, NLNAC, CCNE, CNEA).
-Students with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admission. - Overall undergraduate grade point average (GPA) of 3.0 on a 4.0 scale, or 3.0 on a 4.0 scale in the nursing major; - Current unencumbered RN licensure; - Undergraduate health assessment course or the equivalent. - Two letters of professional reference; 5. - Minimum of one year experience as a registered nurse is required for the Family Nurse Practitioner track.
+Students with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admission. - Overall undergraduate grade point average (GPA) of 3.0 on a 4.0 scale, or 3.0 on a 4.0 scale in the nursing major; - Current unencumbered RN licensure; - Undergraduate health assessment course or the equivalent. - Minimum of one year experience as a registered nurse is required for the Family Nurse Practitioner track.

 - Hold a baccalaureate degree in nursing (BSN) from a regionally accredited university and a nationally accredited nursing program (ACEN, NLNAC, CCNE, CNEA).
-Students with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admission. - Overall undergraduate GPA of 2.5 on a 4.0 scale or 2.5 on a 4.0 scale in the nursing major. - Current unencumbered RN licensure. - Undergraduate health assessment course or the equivalent.
-4. - Two letters of professional reference. - Minimum of one year experience as a registered nurse is required for the Family Nurse Practitioner track.
+Students with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admission. - Overall undergraduate GPA of 2.5 on a 4.0 scale or 2.5 on a 4.0 scale in the nursing major. - 3.
+Current unencumbered RN licensure. - 4.
+Undergraduate health assessment course or the equivalent. - Minimum of one year experience as a registered nurse is required for the Family Nurse Practitioner track.